 Talk to the other individuals in the group, greet them, learn their names and act as a team.
 They are your competition, but don’t neglect them and close yourself off.

 As ever, it is crucial to prepare.
-You may not know what activities or tasks you could be given, but prepare what you can in terms of the company and role, to show that you have put the work in before getting there.
+You may not know what activities or tasks you could be given but prepare what you can in terms of researching the company and role to show that you have put the work in before getting there.

-It’s also worth prepping some questions for the interviewers, as the likelihood is that there will be time for this at the end.
+It’s also worth prepping some questions for the interviewers, as it’s likely that there will be time for this at the end.

 5. Be Yourself

-Be honest, and be yourself.
-There is no point acting in a completely different way to what you would normally, as this will be obvious if you start speaking to the employers after the interview.
+Be honest and be yourself.
+There is no point acting in a completely different way to how you would normally, as this will be obvious if you start speaking to the employers after the interview.

 6. Get Noticed